 The National Kidney Foundation's community-based initiative to educate about the kidneys, risk factors for kidney disease, and steps to take to keep kidneys healthy and reduce risk.

 Check-up includes: risk survey, body mass index (BMI), blood pressure check, free educational materials, and opportunity to speak with a health care professional.
 Click here for more information.

 Make a car donation and help improve the lives of the millions of Americans affected by kidney disease.
 Donate now.

 Recipes compiled and tested by the Georgia Council on Renal Nutrition, National Kidney Foundation, Georgia Division, Atlanta, Georgia.
 Download the recipe book here.

-To provide public awareness and education related to kidney disease and organ donation, NKFG&A staff and volunteers participate in various Health Fairs throughout the state.
-If you are interested in being trained as a volunteer for a health fair in your area.
-If you are interested in having an NKFG representative speak to your group or exhibit at an upcoming health fair, please contact us at (770) 452-1539.
+To educate the public on and increase awareness of kidney disease, our staff and volunteers participate in various health fairs throughout the state.
+If you are interested in being trained as a volunteer for a health fair in your area, or if you are interested in having a NKF representative exhibit at an upcoming health fair, please contact us at (770) 452-1539.

 If you are interested in volunteering with NKF Serving Alabama, Georgia and Mississippi, please contact Celeste Tennant.